sh123/codec2_talkie/README.md

   - For KISS encapsulated audio frames command above could be used, but instead of `cat` use https://pypi.org/project/kiss/

 # TODO
-- Parrot mode, so speech coming from aether will be transmitted back (testing or digirepeating)
-- QSO log, voicemail style recording of incoming speech so that incoming transmissions are not missed
-- Additional settings
-  - Settings for parrot mode
-  - Settings for QSO log
 - Modem profiles, so different modems could be controlled from the UI with KISS command extensions, so that user can change frequency/channel, modulation scheme, modem speed or other modem parameters on the fly from the user interface
   - Rig/radio module control and signal level reports by using KISS command extensions
   - HC-12 module control by using AT commands
+- Parrot mode, so speech coming from aether will be transmitted back (testing or digirepeating)
+- QSO log, voicemail style recording of incoming speech so that incoming transmissions are not missed
 - Investigate support for other non-KISS frame formats and protocols, switcheable from the UI